 It can also be a very serious medical condition.
 In this situation, if pregnancy occurs, the disease could aggravate or risk the fetus.

 These are mainly cases where there is a biological incapacity that prevents pregnancy, that is, male homosexual couples and single men.
-Surrogacy is one of the options allowed by these new family models.
+Surrogacy is one of the options which allow these new family models.

 It is also possible for a woman to resort to surrogacy due to panic during pregnancy and childbirth.